 That might sound a little wanky but it’s true.
 Looking at the zines that I bought and saw at the zine fair each one is completely different.
 Not only in art styles and narrative but also in presentation.
 For instance, one of the zines that I purchased at the fair, “On My 42nd Birthday I Was Washed Out To Sea” by Jase Harper, looks like a conventional comic at first glance but folds out to be read as a poster.
 Another example of this is “The Wolves of King Street” by Meg O’Shea, which also looked like a conventional comic but was actually comprised of one long, and well folded, sheet and topped off with a nicely crafted slip to hold it all together.
 Ideas like these are creative and the kind of thing that you wouldn’t see at a large conventional publisher.

 They also represent voices are not present or lacking in mainstream comics.
-At the zines fair I saw people from all walks of life – much more than the assumed hipsters.
-People of different races, ages, sexuality, interests and lifestyles were present and were offering zines that reflected there points of view of the world.
+At the zines fair, I saw people from all walks of life – much more than the assumed hipsters.
+People of different races, ages, sexuality, interests and lifestyles were present and were offering zines that reflected their points of view of the world.
 Each table I went to was different.
-Some were about feminism, some were about sexuality and I even saw one that was about the creators love for cats.
+Some were about feminism, some were about sexuality and I even saw one that was about the creator’s love for cats.

 This method of production generally means a small print run of anywhere between a handful to a few hundred, which makes them all that more special.
 Think about it this way, you have an object of creativity which there is only there is only a short run of.